 - A picture released by the SRF rebel group of the unmanned plane shot down in South Kordofan on 13 March 2012

-SPLM-N spokesperson Arnu Loddi said in a statement extended to Sudan Tribune that the drone crashed near Abri, Dalami town in the far east of Dilling district, but did not indicate from where it had flown in.
+SPLM-N spokesperson Arnu Lodi said in a statement extended to Sudan Tribune that the drone crashed near Abri, Dalami town in the far east of Dilling district, but did not indicate from where it had flown in.

 “The aircraft tried to take off again but our forces managed to capture it,” he said, accusing the Sudanese army (SAF) of using the aircraft to map “civilian positions” and markets before carrying out aerial attacks.